pingcap/docs/tidb-cloud/serverless-tier-faqs.md

 ### I created a Developer Tier cluster before TiDB Serverless was available.
 Can I still use my cluster?

-Yes, your Developer Tier cluster will be automatically migrated to the TiDB Serverless cluster soon.
-Your ability to use your cluster should not be affected, and you will have the same improved TiDB Serverless user experiences.
+Yes, your Developer Tier cluster has automatically migrated to the TiDB Serverless cluster, providing you with an improved user experience without any disruptions to your prior usage.

 ## Security FAQs